 For people with this mood disorder, it is more common to suffer from symptoms of depression than mania.

 While the fallout from manic episodes can be particularly destructive, and it is the occurrence of mania that characterizes this disorder, most bipolar people will spend more time struggling with their symptoms of depression than mania.

 Also, research shows that depression is harder to treat than mania in bipolar disorder.
 Unfortunately, this is something many of us found out the hard way.
 Medical professionals often still misdiagnose bipolar disorder as depression.

-For these reasons, many bipolar people are given antidepressant drugs.
+For these reasons, many bipolar patients are given antidepressant drugs.
 DON’T TAKE THEM UNLESS YOU ALSO TAKE A MOOD STABILIZER AND/OR HAVE A DETAILED JUSTIFICATION FROM YOUR PSYCHIATRIST!
 The latest research suggests that antidepressants are either ineffective or downright dangerous if what you really have is manic-depressive illness.

 There is not any reliable evidence that supports the continuous use of an antidepressant to prevent further episodes of bipolar depression.
 In fact, there is a definite risk of the medication triggering a switch to mania.

 SSRI drugs are NOT effective bipolar medications.
 However, “Benzo” antidepressants such as Klonopin, Xanax, Valium, or Ativan may be beneficial in treating anxiety and panic.